 Visit an underwater wine cellar

-While food is a fundamental part of Spanish lifestyle, so is their incredible wine.
+While food is a fundamental part of the Spanish lifestyle, so is their incredible wine.
 This exciting journey is definitely for the thrill-seeking wine fans.
-Vina Maris situatied in glorious Calpe, is an incredible and unique wine company that ages their wine, you guessed it, in an wine cellar under the sea!
+Vina Maris situated in glorious Calpe is an incredible and unique wine company that ages their wine, you guessed it, in a wine cellar under the sea!
 Trained divers are afforded the opportunity to visit underwater wineries to find perfectly aged bottles of wine or beers made with seawater which are sampled back on board and paired with local delicacies.
-If diving is your thing the great news is that Clape offers wonderful scuba diving (or snorkeling) opportunities among many other unique and exciting adventures that speak of the glorious Spanish lifestyle.
+If diving is your thing the great news is that Clape offers wonderful scuba diving (or snorkelling) opportunities among many other unique and exciting adventures that speak of the glorious Spanish lifestyle.

 If you are looking for the ultimate Spanish getaway with incredible scenery and exhilarating experiences then head to Calpe.
 This gorgeous coastal town along the Costa Blanca has everything you could possibly want and more.
 And after a busy day of adventures, why not kick back and relax at one of our extraordinary hotels in Calpe.
 Contact us to make a booking today.